To support teaching and learning of Science, we have:

 P3 Digital Trail

-On Week 8 of Term 3, our Primary 3 Anthonians took to the Native Garden to learn more about some of our local plants.
+Our Primary 3 Anthonians took to the Native Garden to learn more about some of our local plants.
 Our little botanists got their hands dirty - observing, smelling and touching various parts of the plants.

 Through such hands-on learning approach, our pupils were immersed into nature, experiencing first-hand the diversity of the natural eco-system.
 The first part of the experience included a teacher-guided tour of the garden.
 Our pupils were introduced to the plants and their various parts.